 In 2016, WWU established the RWI to honor and continue the work of Prof. Emeritus Ray Wolpow.

 Dr. Wolpow created The Northwest Center for Holocaust, Genocide and Ethnocide Education (NWCHGEE) in September of 1998 to assist educators in the design and implementation of Holocaust, genocide and ethnocide-related studies.
-NWCHGEE is dedicated to remembering and learning from the past in order to promote the human rights of all people.
+NWCHGEE was dedicated to remembering and learning from the past in order to promote the human rights of all people.
+Dr. Wolpow was also essential in providing local Holocaust survivors Noémi Ban (pictured here with WWU’s Uzma Ahmad), Magda Dorman, and Fred Fragner the opportunity to share their stories.
 After Dr. Wolpow’s retirement, NWCHGEE continued to be housed in the Woodring College of Education, administered by the Center for Education, Equity, and Diversity under the leadership of Dr. Kristen French.

 In May 2014, members of the campus community started discussing how the NWCHGEE could continue and expand its work and how other departments and colleges could aid in furthering the center’s mission and visibility on-and off-campus.

-The newly created institute will support, expand, and carry forward the NWCHGEE’s mission, which is central to the university’s commitment to being an international leader in active learning, critical thinking, and societal problem solving.
+The Ray Wolpow Institute will support, expand, and carry forward the NWCHGEE’s mission, which is central to the university’s commitment to being an international leader in active learning, critical thinking, and societal problem-solving.
 This is particularly important as the university continues to grow and build its reputation as a premier undergraduate institution strongly rooted in the liberal arts tradition.